fullo01/pokemon_shakespearean/README.md

 This is an API that returns the description of a Pokemon in Shakespearean english.

-Simply pass the Pokemon's name as a param in http://localhost:3000/pokemon/POKEMON_NAME_HERE and a JSON object will be returned.
+When running locally, simply pass the Pokemon's name as a param in http://localhost:3000/pokemon/POKEMON_NAME_HERE and a JSON object will be returned.

 Note: Due to external API restrictions, only 5 requests per hour can be made.